-7. On July 15, 2015, the Colorado Supreme Court issued its Mandate in this case, attached to Affidavit of Rhyddid Watkins as Exhibit 1, which states, in pertinent part:
+7. On July 15, 2015, the Colorado Supreme Court issued its Mandate in this case, states in pertinent part:

 IT IS ORDERED and adjudged that the judgment of the Colorado Court of Appeals is REVERSED and this case is returned to the Colorado Court of Appeals.